red-elf/Versionable/README.md

 #define VERSIONABLE_NAME @VERSIONABLE_NAME@
 ```

-The version information is now available in your code (example):
+The version information is available in your code (example):

 ```c++
 #include "YourLibrary.h"